Jasmineck/SeKKi/README.md

 **NOTE**-

-"*" = since sekki is a personalised assistant the soure code contains location of those application from the owner's device
+"*" = since sekki is a personalised assistant the soure code contains location of those application from the owner's device so it may not be accessable to contributers.

 '$' = the owner is still working on these sections due to some unknown error